logo

 University of Providence

 The University of Providence is a Catholic institution that offers online and hybrid counseling degree options.
-At the undergraduate level, the Bachelor of Arts (BA) in Addictions Counseling is a four-year degree that can be completed fully online with no required on-campus residencies.
-Students must complete 120 credits, including the 51-credit liberal arts core.
-The program teaches students about a range of addiction theories, models, and counseling techniques with a focus on chemical dependency.
+At the undergraduate level, students can complete either an Associate of Arts (AA) or a minor in Addictions Counseling.
+The two-year AA program consists of 37 semester credits, while the minor requires 22 semester credits.
+Both programs teach students about a range of addiction theories, models, and counseling techniques with a focus on chemical dependency and gambling or drug use.
 An Addictions Counseling Certificate is also available to applicants who already have a bachelor’s degree.
-Both programs meet the state educational requirements to become a Licensed Addiction Counselor (LAC).
+This program meets the state educational requirements to become a Licensed Addiction Counselor (LAC).
 At the graduate level, the school offers a hybrid, CACREP-accredited Master of Science in Counseling (MSC) in Clinical Mental Health Counseling comprising 60 credits.
-Courses are offered at the Great Falls campus during the fall and spring semesters with summer courses offered online.
+Additionally, there are two concentration options for the MSC in Clinical Mental Health Counseling: an Addiction Counseling concentration and a Rehabilitation Counseling concentration.
+Coursework for these concentrations varies slightly from the core degree track, with both tracks requiring 66 semester credits.
+Courses are offered at the Great Falls campus, online, or in a hybrid format.
 New students are admitted in August and must attend an orientation either on-campus or online.
-Graduates will meet the state educational requirements to become a Licensed Clinical Professional Counselor (LCPC).
+Graduates will meet the state educational requirements to become Licensed Clinical Professional Counselors (LCPCs).
 Students in the MSC program can also complete the Addiction Counseling Certificate concurrently to meet the LAC educational requirements.

 References: